 I feel undergravel filters are underappreciated and underrated.
-That may be due to a lack of proper understanding of how they work and maintain them.
+That may be due to a lack of proper understanding of how they work and maintain.

 Before the advent of modern filtration systems, aquarists in the ’80s and ’90s used to keep their aquarium healthy solely with undergravel filters.
 A lot of people do in recent times as well.